X-Class: Text Classification with Extremely Weak Supervision: Experiments

-From Table~\ref{tbl:main}, one can see that \our performs the best among all compared methods.
-It is only slightly worse than LOTClass on AGNews and ConWea on NYT-Topics.
-Note that, WeSTClass and ConWea consume at least 3 carefully designed keywords per class.
+From Table~\ref{tbl:main}, one can see that \our achieves the best overall performance.
+It is only 1\% to 2\% away from LOTClass and ConWea on AGNews and NYT-Topics, respectively.
+Note that, ConWea consumes at least 3 keywords per class.

-The great performance of \our-Rep shows success of our representation estimations.
-The performance on NYT-Topics and NYT-Locations can also justify that our document representations are indeed class-oriented.
-The improvement of \our-Align over \our-Rep demonstrates the usefulness of our clustering module.
-It is also clear that the classifier training is beneficial by comparing \our and \our-Align.

 It is noteworthy that \our can approach the supervised upper bound to a small spread, especially on the NYT-Small dataset.